|Member or Shareholder Agreements|

 A healthy business can and often should exit and welcome numerous partners throughout its lifetime.
 And even healthy businesses have a life cycle with a beginning and end.

 The process of exiting a business can be very similar to a divorce.
 The longer you have been together the messier it is and the harder it can be to split.
 Like spouses, co-owners often begin as friends, they share years of common experiences and relationships, there are memories (good and bad that build up over time).
 Additionally, like a marriage, the business' money and other property is presumptively communal.
 Owners also are bound by a common reputation of the company.
 When it comes time for an owner to exit, it is almost always more difficult than simply "cutting someone a check."

 A Good Lawyer Adds Value to Your Business

 A failure to carefully and thoughtfully plan for the eventuality of the exit of an owner can strain the best of friendships and business relationships.
 Solid legal counsel creates a road map that helps the owners exit a business with:

 Here are a few situations where an early investment in legal counsel, proper ownership planning and documentation are essential:

 The profound benefit of carefully drafting a member control agreement before there is a problem is that it can preserve the invaluable relationships between the owners and often preserves the company itself from a premature death.

 Contact a Minneapolis/St Paul Attorney Today

 If you are seeking legal representation or need information about our services, contact our office today.
-We have three convenient locations in the Twin Cities metro area.
+We support clients throughout the Twin Cities metro area.
 You can reach an experienced lawyer at 651-204-7152.